 OJP is committed to ensuring a fair and open process for awarding grants.
 NIJ reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.
-Applications for formula awards will be reviewed to ensure statutory requirements have been met.
+NIJ will review applications for formula awards to ensure statutory requirements have been met.